bigqio/bigq/README.md

 ## Version History

 Notes from previous versions (starting with v1.5.0) will be moved here.

+v2.0.x
+- Major refactor and simplification for better code manageability
+- Separate logic for client and server functions, removed client dependencies within the server
+- Enums where appropriate including client connection type and message commands
+- Removed unnecessary configuration parameters and constructors
+- Creation of a common Core library and separate client and server libraries
+- Several minor bugfixes

 v1.8.x
 - Persistence support per message (async direct messages only)